-We developed a disruptive biotech nanotechnology which creates remote-controlled stem cells- technology which is at the cusp of beginning Phase 1 clinical trials after successful pre-clinical trials.
+We have developed a disruptive biotech nanotechnology which creates remote-controlled stem cells - technology which is at the cusp of beginning Phase 1 clinical trials after successful pre-clinical trials.

 The technology answers the fundamental problem of selective stem cell differentiation.
-Stem cells in their current form are placed into a patient and are hoped to create the desired tissue purely based on their environment- which has a high failure rate.
+Stem cells in their current form are placed into a patient with the hope that they create the desired tissue purely based on their environment - which has a high failure rate.
 Through nanotechnology, we developed Remote-Controlled Stem Cell Technology, which allows clinicians to select the type of tissue they would like to create in situ.
-We are focussing first on spinal fusion, with future applications in the areas of oncology, neurodegenerative disease, arthritis, tendon repair, orthopaedics & spinal cord repair.
+We are focussing first on spinal fusion.

 We are aiming to finally unlock the world of potential that stem cell therapies have been promising.

-We have recently concluded our successful pre-clinical trials and are gearing up to start Phase 1 human trials; paving the way to patients around the world.
-The initial therapy area we focus our attention on is Spinal Fusion- changing what is currently an invasive surgery into an outpatient injection procedure!
+We have recently concluded our successful pre-clinical trials and are gearing up to start Phase 1 human trials; paving the way to transforming the lives of patients around the world.
+The initial therapy area we focus our attention on is Spinal Fusion - changing what is currently an invasive surgery, into an outpatient injection procedure!